smat-dev/jinni/README.md

 Jinni uses `.contextfiles` (or an override file) to determine which files and directories to include or exclude, based on `.gitignore`-style patterns.

-*   **Core Principle:** Rules are applied dynamically during traversal.
-The effective rules for any given file/directory depend on the `.contextfiles` found in its parent directories (up to a common root) or the override rules.
+*   **Core Principle:** Rules are applied dynamically during traversal, relative to the current target directory being processed.
 *   **Location (`.contextfiles`):** Place `.contextfiles` in any directory.
-Rules apply to that directory and its subdirectories, inheriting rules from parent directories.
+When processing a directory (either the initial target or a subdirectory), Jinni looks for `.contextfiles` starting from that directory downwards.
+Rules from parent directories *outside* the current target directory are ignored when processing inside that target.
 *   **Format:** Plain text, UTF-8 encoded, one pattern per line.
 *   **Syntax:** Uses standard `.gitignore` pattern syntax (specifically `pathspec`'s `gitwildmatch` implementation).
     *   **Comments:** Lines starting with `#` are ignored.